Francis Xavier Morgan: Early years

 According to a 1987 lecture about Fr.
-Morgan's life by a fellow priest of the Birmingham Oratory, Francis Morgan was a Protestant and María Manuela Osborne was a Catholic, which made theirs a disparity of cult marriage.
+Morgan's life by a fellow priest of the Birmingham Oratory, the elder Francis Morgan was a Welsh Protestant and María Manuela Osborne was a Catholic, which made theirs a disparity of cult marriage.

 As a boy, Francis was sent to England, where he became only the third student to enter the primary school attached to the Birmingham Oratory, where his teachers included Father John Henry Newman.
 After primary school, Francis Morgan went to the Catholic grammar school run by Monsignor Thomas John Capel in London, and then entered the University of Louvain.
 After two years there he returned to the Birmingham Oratory as a novice.

 In 1880 he accompanied Father John Norris, the prefect of the Birmingham Oratory, to Rome, where they were granted an audience with Pope Leo XIII.
 On his return, they both accompanied the newly appointed Cardinal Newman during his stay at the London residence of the Duke of Norfolk, a descendant of Recusants and the foremost Catholic in the English nobility, where polite society paid tribute to the Cardinal.
 After his ordination to the priesthood in 1883, Fr.
 Francis Morgan became an active member of the Birmingham Oratory community.

 According to Fr.
 Philip Lynch of the Birmingham Oratory, "Fr.
 Francis was very interested in the Choir, and when the boy sopranos were in good voice he would describe their singing as drops of liquid gold.
 He would give Fr.
 Robert a cheque towards the Choir, expressed with certain criticisms and suggestions, which would not be adverted to.
 Fr.
 Francis had a pleasing tenor voice and did the Synagoga in all the sung Latin Passions in Holy Week for many years.
 When not on a public Mass, he always celebrated at Our Lady’s Altar.
 His room was the middle one on the front corridor, which he called his cell, but was too crowded to move easily round, including a moving bookcase in the centre.
 I personally had a fellow-feeling for him as a non-academic, whose sermons and doubts were undistinguished."